dantaeyoung/GrasshopperChallenges/README.md

 ### License / attribution / usage:

 The Grasshopper Challenges are licensed under a copyleft, [GPLv3](http://www.gnu.org/licenses/gpl-3.0.txt) license.
 Please feel free to use and to modify under its terms.

-I would also appreciate a note if you use this in a class/session/workshop, just to fulfill my curiosity!
+I would also appreciate a note if you use this in a class/session/workshop, just to fulfill my curiosity.
+And any and all feedback is much appreciated!